-If celebrating Cinco de Mayo has yet to become a yearly tradition for you, 2022 is the year to change that.
-There are lots of places around the Rock that are already in on the fun, and they want you to join them, whether you choose to do so on May 5 or hold out for the weekend.
+If celebrating Cinco de Mayo has yet to become a yearly tradition for you, 2023 is the year to change that.
+There are lots of places around the Rock that are already in on the fun, and they want you to join them, whether you choose to do so strictly on May 5 or stretch out the festivities for a few days.

 To keep things simple, we got down to the salty, spicy, nitty gritty details with this cheat sheet of the best places to get your fiesta on.